manufarez/cadenapp/README.md

 3. We use a small Stimulus controller to set `dateFormat`, `defaultDate` and `locale` as per Flatpickr's requirements.

-**Caution :** some background jobs rely on `Time.zone.now`.
-You will not be able to future test them using our `global_date` selector because Sidekiq knows nothing about the Timecop's travel function, as it works with Redis commands, instead of the ruby environment.

 ## License

 This project is licensed under the MIT License.